cuelang/cuelang.org/content/en/docs/usecases/generate.md

 The [Common Expression Language](https://github.com/google/cel-spec), or CEL, defines a simple expression language that can be used as a standardization of constraints.
-It focusses on simplicity, speed, termination guarantees and being able run embedded in applications.
+It focuses on simplicity, speed, termination guarantees and being able run embedded in applications.

 Unification of basic typed-feature structures has pseudo-linear run